Grandle74/AKKU/README.md

 AKKU follows a strict unidirectional layered design — each layer communicates only with the one directly below it, never sideways or upward.
 Frontends are fully replaceable; the engine and modules are frontend-agnostic.

+For a full breakdown of the layered design, internal modules, plan/approve flow, rollback mechanics, and glossary — see [ARCHITECTURE.md](ARCHITECTURE.md).

 ```
 AKKU/                    # each crate follows: 'src/' + 'docs/'
 ├── cli/                 # Reference frontend (commando)